Shaunl652/IRP_SCUFF-EM/README.md

 9) <code>Fisher_Info.py</code>: Reads in the scattered fields and calculates the IRP based on the Fisher information approach.
 10) <code>IRP_laser.py</code>: Reads in the scattered fields and calculates the IRPs using a single incident beam as a reference field.
 11) <code>scale.py</code>: Re-scales a <code>.stl</code> file by the scale factor given when calling the code.
 In the <code>Makefile</code> it is used to re-scale <code>UnitSphere.stl</code> to the radius the user inputs.
 The returned <code>Sphere.stl</code> is the resized sphere that is then converted to a <code>.o.msh</code> file that SCUFF-EM can then make use of.

+## Example

+Here we give a brief example for finding the IRP of a sphere.

+1) In your command line run the command <code>Eval_Points</code>.
+This will make the <code>EvalPoints.dat</code> containing the locations where the field should be calculated.
+2) Next run the command <code>make mesh_Sphere</code>.
+3) You will now be asked to input the radius of the sphere in microns.
+To achieve the IRP at $R/\lambda = 0.01$ the radius you input would be <code>0.0155</code>.
+4) You will now be asked for the Hausdorff distance.
+This is the maximum distance from the perfect sphere to the re-meshed version (see https://en.wikipedia.org/wiki/Hausdorff_distance).
+I.e. a smaller value will lead to a more dense mesh.
+When the re-meshing is compleate, Gmsh will show the final mesh and you can go back to step 1) to make adjustments as necessary.
+5) When you are happy with the mesh, run the command <code>Simulate_Sphere</code>.
+This will run SCUFF-EM with the relevant args file.
+This will produce a <code>.scattered</code> and a <code>.total</code> file which contains the scattered and total fields at each point in <code>EvalPoints.dat</code>.
+6) Once you have the <code>.scattered</code> file, you can plot the IRPs.
+To do this make sure the <code>File_Name</code> variable in <code>Fisher_Info.py</code> is correct.
+This should be the first part of the <code>.scattered</code> file.
+In this case the file will be <code>Sphere.EvalPoints.scattered</code> so in <code>Fisher_Info.py</code> we will set <code> File_Name = 'Sphere'</code>.
+Also ensure the variable <code>Rotation</code> is correct.
+If True, the code will attempt to find the IRPs for the rotational degrees of freedom.
+For this case an error will be returned, but that translational DoFs will have been calculated already, so this is not a problem.
+7) You can now find your IRPs in the <code>Plots/</code> folder.